coqhammer/coqhammer.github.io/index.md

 ## Description

 CoqHammer is an automated reasoning tool for Coq.
-It significantly enhances proof automation in Coq.

 Since version 1.3, the CoqHammer system consists of two major separate components.